stal-ix/ix/docs/STALIX.md

 ## Cross-compile by default

-Все пакеты собираются так, как будто host platform != target platform, тем самым, мы достигаем того, что пакетная база бОльшую часть времени собирается под все платформы. У нас есть кросс-компилирующая автосборка под aarch64 и riscv!
+All packages are compiled as if host platform != target platform, thus, we achieve that the package base is built for all platforms most of the time.
+We have a cross-compiling CI for aarch64 and riscv!

 ## Interaction with upstream